4 Tips for Getting a Job at a Daycare Without Any Experience

 “Know your state networking and training programs.
 Attend free trainings and talk to directors and owners.
 We are always looking to see candidates who seek professional development on their own,” says Jennifer Thompson, chief operating officer at Global Pioneer Academy.

-While most daycare and ECE positions you’ll come across won’t require a degree, a handful do.
+While most ECE positions you’ll come across won’t require a degree, a handful do.
 For instance, if you want to be a preschool teacher in a public school or at Head Start, then you will need a college degree.

 An ECE degree could set you apart from the pack and help you advance your career faster.
 It also shows potential employers that you’re serious and dedicated to your career.
-You may begin as a teacher, but you could progress to overseeing multiple classrooms, become a daycare director or even open your own daycare center.
+You may begin as a teacher, but you could progress to overseeing multiple classrooms, become a childcare director or even open your own childcare center.
 The fact is that an ECE degree provides more options for employment.

 2. Highlight courses applicable to Early Childhood Education

 You may not have decades of experience in a daycare but don’t dismiss all of your other relevant experience, especially from the classroom.
 A variety of coursework shows potential employers you have a well-rounded background that has prepared you for working in a daycare.
-As you may suspect, education and child development courses can serve as great resume boosters for daycare positions you may apply for.
+As you may suspect, education and child development courses can serve as great resume boosters for childcare positions you may apply for.

 How do you make the connections between your courses and your career?
 Well, for example, a course in Developmental Psychology is very applicable to a classroom setting because it prepares you to nurture a child’s developmental needs.
 A course in sociology helps you become aware of and sensitive to cultural differences among children of different backgrounds.
 An interpersonal communications course can demonstrate your ability to interact with clarity and ease.